microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 ## Use Cases

 Document Summarization can be used to summarize Call Center Log Analytics, Customer and Agent Communications, Legal Documents and Contracts, blogs, and social media feeds.
-Summarizing these documents drive business value in various industries including legal, retail, customer services, call center, entertainment, financial, banking and travel industries.
+Summarizing these documents drives business value in various industries including legal, retail, customer services, call center, entertainment, financial, banking and travel industries.

 ## Challenges